-A Pain in the Grass
+A Pain in My Grass

 Thomas Merton Brightman

-Zhivago branches beating window
+Zhivago branches tapping window

-Tears on every pane
+Tears in every pane

 Something always waiting in the weeds

-Another pain in the grass to one…
+Another pain in the grass

 So very much was unpredictable